frostbits-security/SIET/README.md

 New option "-l".
 You can use list of ip addresses for getting configuration file.

 Fix bug with incorrect test of device.

+If you are thinking about what to do with the copied configuration files, you can try our new tool for their analysis: https://github.com/cisco-config-analysis-tool/ccat